deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](charts/charts_24_0.png "🔼 Figure 4: Detailed accuracies on different types of knowledge for CBT-QA and the F1 score of each label for CBT-PC.")

-> 🔼 The radar chart visualizes the performance of six large language models on different types of CBT knowledge questions and cognitive model understanding tasks.
+> 🔼 The radar chart visualizes the performance of six LLMs on different aspects of CBT knowledge acquisition and cognitive model understanding, showing varying levels of proficiency across different task types.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Detailed accuracies on different types of knowledge for CBT-QA and the F1 score of each label for CBT-PC.